AlexStack/Laravel-CMS/README.md

 [![image](docs/images/min/styleci.svg)](https://github.com/AlexStack/Laravel-CMS/releases)
 [![Latest Stable Version](https://poser.pugx.org/alexstack/laravel-cms/v/stable)](https://github.com/AlexStack/Laravel-CMS/releases)

--   Free, open source Simple Bootstrap Laravel CMS for any EXISTING Laravel 5.x or new Laravel 6 website.
+-   Free, open-source Simple Bootstrap Laravel CMS for any EXISTING Laravel 5.x or new Laravel 6 website.
--   Only add a few database tables with prefix, not effect your existing database tables.
+-   Only add a few database tables with a prefix, not effect your existing database tables.
--   You can easy custom the database table names, the page URL path(route) and the template(theme)
+-   You can easily custom the database table names, the page URL path(route) and the template(theme)
 -   Website is ready after install.
 Easy to use, simple enough but flexible.
 -   Basic Laravel 5.x /Laravel 6.x syntax and blade template, no need to learn a new "language"